DeveloperAlly/typescript-fevm-hardhat-wallaby-hyperspace-deploy-example/README.md

 ***** UPDATE changes to the gas override as per https://github.com/filecoin-project/lotus/issues/9983

-USE THE DEPLOY SCRIPT AND OVERRIDE THE DEFAULT WALLET
+USE THE DEPLOY SCRIPT AND OVERRIDE THE DEFAULT WALLET (example from another project below of the deploy script.)
 ````
 async function main() {
   console.log('Hello Fil-der!
 Bacalhau721 deploying....');